 Nuthatch diet and food

-In the spring and summer months the main food is tree-dwelling insects and their larvae, plus spiders and small snails.
-In the autumn and winter months the diet changes to mainly nuts and seeds, with the bird’s very strong and sharp bill being able to cope with hazel nuts, beech-mast and acorns.
-For the foods to put out for Nuthatches in the garden, peanuts in a mesh feeder are a real favourite, plus sunflower hearts and black sunflower seeds which they’ll more readily take from a ground feeder or table, rather than tube feeder.
+In the spring and summer months the main food of the Nuthatch is tree-dwelling insects and their larvae, plus spiders and small snails.
+In the autumn and winter months the Nuthatch’s diet changes to mainly nuts and seeds, with the bird’s very strong and sharp bill being able to cope with hazel nuts, beech-mast and acorns.
+For the foods to put out for Nuthatches in the garden, peanuts in a mesh feeder are a real favourite, plus sunflower hearts and black sunflower seeds which they’ll more readily take from a ground feeder or bird table, rather than tube feeder.
+Suet pellets will also be eaten.

 What should I feed Nuthatches?